 Also, whereas the hum of my IBM 6715 is barely discernable, this “typewriter” has the loudest hum I’ve ever experienced on an electric or electronic typewriter.
 It’s so loud, when you switch the typewriter off, the hum resonates in your ear drums for a good while afterwards.

-I can’t believe it was that loud when new, possibly the motor’s on its last legs.
+I can’t believe it was that loud when new, possibly the capacitor’s on its last legs.

 You won’t find many of these typewriters online.
 A search on JUKI will yield, instead, several thousand sewing machines …